madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 context of holes, to search and fill in terms that satisfy the hole, and to refine the whole when given a partial expression.

+Haskell has _valid hole fits_ which are term suggestions for holes.
+They are also verbose (but can be made less so with `-funclutter-valid-hole-fits` flag) and, in my experience, not very helpful because imported libraries often include degenerate terms with polymorphic return types (like `error`{.haskell}).
+Hence valid hole fits always include them but are not what we want.
+For example, in the source code of this project I've imported QuickCheck from early on.
+It exports `discard :: forall a.  a`{.haskell} which gets suggested as a valid hole fit to every single hole.

 That said, with some discipline about making the lemmas small and properties simple, we can go a long distance as long as we are not trying to mechanise an entire field of mathematics.

+If you are interested in this style of _type-deriven development_, there is a [(w)hole book](https://amzn.to/2OjXoxB) (affiliate link) on it by the Idris language creator Dr Edwin Brady.

 ### Making nodes with proofs